 This is a truly unique book because it gets into many different “types” of online writing.
 You’ll learn about interface writing, blog writing, sales/ecommerce writing, and how to develop a voice for your website.

-Many sites have their own voice guidelines like MailChimp.
+Many sites have their own voice guidelines.
 They add rules and general writing points into a big style guide so that any writer can pick up their tone with ease.

 As you write for a web project you have to consider the tone you want.
 Should it be playful or more professional?
 Room for jokes?
 What type of writing will best attract your readers?